retaildevcrews/ngsa-asb/spikes/cluster-add-ons/readme.md

 Given that there may be a large number of these add-ons and that infrastructure/ops teams could be managing thousands of clusters, there is a desire to have an automated way to deploy and maintain these add-ons on the clusters.

+## Personas

+- Cluster Owner
+  - Decides which add ons are installed on their clusters
+  - Can own one or multiple clusters
+- Add-on Owner
+  - Makes add-ons available for installing on clusters
+  - Controls the build pipeline for the add on

 ## Needs/Functionality

 ### General